-In the movie, Elroy Jetson, the child genius, builds a time machine that is intended to take his family to the far future.
+In the movie, the child genius Elroy Jetson builds a time machine intended to take his family to the far future.
 Instead, it malfunctions and transports them to the Stone Age where they encounter Fred, Barney, and the rest of the gang.
-Of course, this meeting is technically built around the concept of time travel and not a simultaneously linear parallel universe.
-Nevertheless, the idea lays the foundation for how the two families co-exist and interact despite vastly different origins.
+Of course, this meeting is technically built around the concept of time travel and not a parallel universe.
+The idea lays the foundation for how the two families co-exist and interact despite vastly different origins.

-Elroy’s Time Machine Actually Worked
+Elroy’s Time Machine Actually Succeeded In Reaching The Future

-Rather than mistakenly taking Elroy and the rest of the Jetsons to the past as is depicted in The Jetsons Meet the Flintstones, the theory contends that the time machine actually worked perfectly, taking the characters to the designated future period of the 25th century.
-However, the world they find themselves in looks like the past because it is the remnant of human life that stayed on the planet’s surface following a nuclear disaster that destroyed much of society.
-The Flintstones and other Bedrock residents are living in a post-apocalyptic future and the Jetsons reach it through the time machine.
+Rather than mistakenly taking Elroy and the rest of the Jetsons to the past, as is depicted in The Jetsons Meet the Flintstones, the theory contends that the time machine worked perfectly, taking the characters to the designated future period of the 25th century.
+Cracked writers Logan Trent and Anthony Scibelli sum up this premise with a simple question: "Could [The Flintstones], in fact, be set in a post-apocalyptic future wasteland that's been 'bombed back to the Stone Age' for real?"

 A Nuclear War Destroyed Civilization On Earth

-The post-apocalyptic theory argues that some kind of nuclear war destroyed the world and led to a split in society as modern day civilization was wiped out and replaced with a primitive form of culture.
+The post-apocalyptic theory argues that nuclear war destroyed the world and led to a split in society, as modern-day civilization was wiped out and replaced with a primitive form of culture.
 The survivors of the disaster then tried to live on the surface.
 Without access to traditional power and resources, society on the planet regressed to a Stone Age-like system, an idea which Trent and Scibelli also suggested in their Cracked post.

-After several hundred years, the Flintstones as well as the rest of Bedrock and its surrounding cities are what humanity has managed to rebuild.
-Thus, the Jetsons's world might actually have even pre-dated the Flintstones's world, that is, all the futuristic technology, robots, and rockets of the Jetsons's world has collapsed and left the Flintstones with the remnants of technological prowess but none of the fancy trappings that the nuclear war has destroyed.
+After several hundred years, the Flintstones, residents of Bedrock, and the surrounding cities are what humanity has managed to rebuild.
+Thus, the Jetsons's world might have even pre-dated the Flintstones's world - that is, all the futuristic technology, robots, and rockets of the Jetsons' world have collapsed, leaving the Flintstones with the remnants of high-tech devices, but with none of the fancy trappings.

 The Cold War had a profound impact on popular culture, with many films, novels, and television shows reflecting the mood.
-With the fear of some kind of nuclear war being a genuine threat, it would make sense that these cartoons somehow imagined what would happen if the planet was almost destroyed through nuclear bombs.
-The survivors would either have to live away from the surface in some kind of floating city or somehow sustain themselves on the almost uninhabitable planet.
+As nuclear war became a genuine threat, these cartoons somehow imagined what would have happened if bombs almost destroyed society: the survivors would have either had to live away from the Earth's surface in some kind of floating city or somehow sustain themselves on the nearly uninhabitable planet.